architectural drawings on a small adu kit build with a little house sitting on the table

 The 330 sq. ft.
 Morgan house.
 Image courtesy of Shelter-Kit.

-Kits from Shelter-Kit include everything that you will need to build a weather-tight shell on the foundation you construct.
 Everything you need to build the shell is in the kit, but not doors and windows.
 The kit also comes with an illustrated construction manual that any competent handyman can follow.

 Although structural drawings are not included in the kit, the company will provide these for a fee.

-Star Energy
+16. Star Energy

-Star Energy’s tiny home kit, which is ideal as an ADU, includes floor, wall, and roof panels, metal roof sheets, all the lumber you need, as well as windows, nails, doors, door knobs, 4×2 interior framing partitions, adhesives and screws.
-It also comes with full assembly instructions.
+Star Energy’s tiny home kit, which is ideal as an ADU, includes floor, wall, roof panels, and metal roof sheets.
+The kit provides all the lumber you will ever need, as well as windows, nails, doors, door knobs, 4×2 interior framing partitions, adhesives, and screws.

 a birds eye view of an adu kit floorplan, showing the whole house layout